redsh4de/monero-site/docs/how-to-configure-a-new-language.md

 - Run: `pnpm dev`.
 - Visit the site and open the language selector - the new language should be listed.
 - Verify translated UI strings with `t()` work by replacing a string in the new `translation.json` for a quick smoke test.
-- For RTL languages, preview pages and verify layout/direction (inspect `dir` attribute and check `getDirection()` output).
+- For RTL languages, preview pages and verify layout/direction looks correct.
-- Most UI and layout strings come from `src/i18n/translations/<lang>/common.json`.

 ## PR checklist